Vollstrecker/CmDaB/README.md

 In addition it assures you that you can always use the same name for the libs when linking.

-To be listed here, you need to provide <libname>::SHARED and <libame>::STATIC als aliases for your lib if it is just one that is built, and <package_name>::COMPONENT_SHARED and <package_name>::COMPONENT_STATIC if it's framework or similar, both in you CMakeLists.txt and the installed package config files.
+To be listed here, you need to provide <libname>::Shared and <libame>::Static als aliases for your lib if it is just one that is built, and <package_name>::COMPONENT_Shared and <package_name>::COMPONENT_Static if it's framework or similar, both in you CMakeLists.txt and the installed package config files.

 Planned features: